Penn Spinfisher V Spinning Reel Review

 While I wouldn’t recommend using the reel under water as Penn has said is possible, it will at least stay dry internally after being dunked, or being exposed to spray for long periods.

-That’s an incredible feature to have at the price.
+That’s an incredible feature to have at a price.

 A lot of small details have been well-thought out.
 A rubber gasket is a great feature to keep braided line from slipping.
 No more splicing the braid with mono!
 You can fully spool the reel with braid without any worries.
 Even if you decide to use mono, there is no need for any backing.